manojcpatil/PythonDemo/PyNotebooks/12 Exploratory Data Analysis (EDA).md

 Remember, EDA is not just about applying techniques but also about asking the right questions, being curious about the data, and uncovering meaningful insights that can inform further analysis or decision-making.

 Python offers a plethora of libraries and functions that are immensely useful for Exploratory Data Analysis (EDA).
-Here's a list of some commonly used functions and libraries for EDA in Python:
+Here`s a list of some commonly used functions and libraries for EDA in Python:

 1. **Pandas**:
    - `read_csv()`: Read data from a CSV file into a DataFrame.